-The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
-Use the DevTools to iterate, debug, and profile your site.
+Chrome DevTools is a set of authoring, debugging, and profiling tools built into Google Chrome.

 - Select More Tools > Developer Tools from Chrome's Main Menu.

 - Right-click a page element and select Inspect.

 Build fully responsive, mobile-first web experiences.